allenJynRoyston/sveltetip-new-project/README.md

 # SvelteKit + SvelteTip Demo App

 This is a boilerplate app for SvelteKit with SvelteTip installed.
-For more detailed instructions, please visit (https://www.sveltetip.com/home/install)[here].
+For more detailed instructions, please click [here](https://www.sveltetip.com/home/install).

 ## Install